 Incidental air travel fees must be a separate charge from airline ticket charges to qualify.

 Because this benefit only applies to one airline per calendar year (starting in January), it pays to think carefully before choosing your qualifying airline.
 Are you likely to fly with that airline several times this year?
 Then that airline is probably a good bet.

 This card also offers a hotel credit of up to $75 on qualifying dining, spa and resort activities plus a room upgrade at check-in, if available, when you book a prepaid hotel stay of at least two consecutive nights at participating properties through American Express Travel.

-Unless you have another hotel-specific card like the Starwood Preferred Guest® Credit Card from American Express or a high-powered rewards earner like the Platinum Card® from American Express in your wallet, make a habit of paying for all of your hotel expenses with the Premier Rewards Gold Card from American Express.
+Unless you have another hotel-specific card like the Starwood Preferred Guest® Credit Card from American Express or a high-powered rewards earner like the Platinum Card® from American Express in your wallet, make a habit of paying for all of your hotel expenses with the American Express® Gold Card.

 As we alluded to above, transferring Membership Rewards® points to a participating frequent traveler program can unlock higher redemption values.
 It just might take a bit more legwork on your part.

 Before you transfer points to a participating program, look for rewards you’d want to redeem with partner programs.

 Once you find an option you’re interested in, calculate whether transferring Membership Rewards® points gives you more value for each point.